 You never expect to see green pool water after awaking from sleep.
 But it is natural to grow algae and other contaminants in pool water and turn our crystal clear pool water green.
 So, let’s know what you should do at the time of turning your pool green.

-You can use both algaecides and pool shock to turn pool water crystal transparent.
+You can use both algaecides and shock to turn pool water crystal transparent.

 How To Shock A Pool With Liquid Chlorine

 Liquid chlorine is an unstabilized sanitizer that comes from liquid form.
-It is also a more cost-effective pool shock in comparison to the granular pool shock.
+It is also a more cost-effective shock in comparison to the granular shock.

 Step 01: Know the volume of pool water